getodk/docs/src/form-question-types.rst

 This question type shows a dialog with the current accuracy and lets the data collector decide when to capture the point.
 For capturing location without data collector intervention, see :ref:`start-geopoint <metadata-start-geopoint>`.
 For a geopoint with a user-selected location, see :ref:`placement-map <placement-map-widget>`.

-.. rubric:: XLSForm with optional custom parameters
+.. rubric:: XLSForm with optional parameters

 .. csv-table:: survey
   :header: type, name, label, hint, parameters

   geopoint,geopoint_widget,Geopoint widget,geopoint type,capture-accuracy=10 warning-accuracy=10 allow-mock-accuracy=true

-There are three parameters that can be used to customize a `geopoint` question's behavior:
+There are three parameters that can be used to customize a ``geopoint`` question's behavior:

 ``capture-accuracy``: when the device accuracy reaches this value or better, the point will be automatically captured and the dialog will close.
 If you always want data collectors to make an explicit decision about accepting a point, set this value to 0.
-Defaults to 5, a target that can usually be reached by modern devices given enough time.
-We generally do not recommend setting this value to below 3m unless you are using an external GPS device.
+Defaults to 5 (meters), a target that can usually be reached by modern devices given enough time.
+We generally do not recommend setting this value to below 3 (meters) unless you are using an external GPS device.
 You can also :ref:`set an accuracy constraint <accuracy-constraint>`.

 ``warning-accuracy``: when the device accuracy is this value or worse, the dialog is red and displays a message stating that the accuracy is unacceptable.
 There is no enforcement of the threshold so if a data collector needs to capture a point with an unacceptable accuracy (e.g. because they can't wait any longer), they can do so.
 Set this value to the same value as ``capture-accuracy`` if you generally always want your data collectors to wait until the point is automatically captured.
-Defaults to 100m, about the length of a city block.
+Defaults to 100 (meters), about the length of a city block.
 In extreme conditions such as under dense forest canopy, any reported accuracy may be considered acceptable.
 In that case, you can set this value to a very large number.

 ``allow-mock-accuracy``: set to ``true`` to use an external GPS device that uses the mock GPS provider.
 Otherwise, any location captured from a mock provider will have an accuracy of 0.